daanvissers/fo4vr-modlist/README.md

    After each command, go to this `[path]` in File Explorer, and copy the `Data` directory into `[fo4vr_dir]`, overwriting files when prompted.
 4. In MO2, on the right-hand side, go to the tab "Plugins", find the `.esm` files at the top of the list, and make sure all `.esm` files are enabled using the respective checkboxes.
+If the `esm` files do not appear, you might need to navigate to the "Data" tab click "Refresh".